happynear/NormFace/README.md

 # License

-This code is distributed under MIT LICENSE
+This code is distributed under MIT LICENSE.
+The released models are only allowed for non-commercial use.

 # Contact